 1Francis Schaeffer said the love of Christians for one another is The Mark of a Christian, and in the book he wrote by that name he called John 17:21, The Final Apologetic.

-2As I first heard the fruit the Spirit described almost fifty years ago.
+2As I first heard the fruit the Spirit described some fifty years ago.

 3Wikipedia, Maundy Thursday.